Getting A Visa

-You should go to the website of your jurisdictional consulate and download their official visa application.
+You must go to the website of your jurisdictional consulate and download their official Visa application.
 When asked for your "reason for visit," you can choose the option - Study: Technical and Professional Instruction.

 The list below should give you a general idea of what you will need when you apply for a Visa.
-However, each consulate has its own procedures and you are strongly encouraged to check with your jurisdictional consulate for their specific requirements.
-Do not follow requirements for a consulate other than your jurisdictional consulate.
+However, each consulate has its own procedures and you MUST check with your jurisdictional consulate for their specific requirements.
+IMPORTANT: Do not follow requirements for a consulate other than your jurisdictional consulate.

 - One recent passport photo, which you will attach to your visa application form

 - Photocopy of the first page of your passport